RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 Name|Description
 ---|---
-serverPort | Port for CloudBeaver web server workspaceLocation | Root folder for projects contentRoot | Path to directory with static content driversLocation | Optional path for driver jar files
+serverPort | Port CloudBeaver server listens on serverHost | The network interface CloudBeaver server binds to as an IP address or a hostname.
+If null or 0.0.0.0, then bind to all interfaces. workspaceLocation | Root folder for projects contentRoot | Path to directory with static content driversLocation | Optional path for driver jar files